 The drive is 516 miles in total, so this is a lengthy drive, but well worth your time.
 With plenty of exciting stops along the way, you’ll soon see why it’s often referred to as Scotland’s answer to America’s Route 66.

 Whichever route you decide to take, you’ll be sure to appreciate the adventures along the way.
 This is likely to be the summer of the staycation, so lean into it.
 Plan a few different drives and tick them off your bucket list.
 Or if you’re in a daring mood, take a spontaneous trip and let Siri lead the way – just don’t forget your phone charger in case you stray a little off the beaten track.

-Be sure to let us know any recommendations you’ve got so that we can spread the word.
+Be sure to let us know any recommendations for road trips that you’ve got, so that we can spread the word.

-If you normally drive under 150 miles a week (aside from the occasional road trip adventure), get a quick quote for a pay-by-mile car insurance policy by clicking here.
+If you normally drive under 150 miles a week (aside from the occasional few road trips), get a quick quote for a pay-by-mile car insurance policy by clicking here.
 See if you could make a saving in under a minute.